salesforce/apollo/README.md

 The Java Maven CI is now integrated, and given how weak these CI daemons are, this should guarantee reproducible clean builds from the command line maven.

+## Requirements
+Apollo requires the [GraalVM](https://www.graalvm.org) JDK 17+ and [Maven](https://maven.apache.org/) 3.8.1 and above

+### Install Maven
+See [Installing Apache Maven](https://maven.apache.org/install.html) if you need to install Maven.

+### Install GraalVM
+Apollo now requires the GraalVM for Isolates and other fantastic features of the GraalVM.
+To install the GraalVM, see the [Quick Start Guide](https://www.graalvm.org/java/quickstart/).
+For Mac and Apple Silicon, use the [Homebrew Tap for GraalVM](https://github.com/graalvm/homebrew-tap).

 ## Building Apollo
 **Important**: To provide deterministic SQL execution, Apollo requires an installation step that need only be done once.
 If you are building Apollo for the first time, you  __must__  cd to the root directory of the repository and then: